ivantopo/kanela/README.md

 ![kanela-plain-jdbc][plain-jdbc]

+There it is!
+Our application is instrumented with the **Kanela** agent.

 #### Bundle
 First, download the **Kanela** bundle agent that includes all the **Kamon** instrumentation modules embedded within the agent: